 Section 16(a) of the Securities Exchange Act of 1934 requires Cintas' executive officers, directors and persons who own more than ten percent of Cintas' Common Stock to file reports of ownership with the Commission and to furnish Cintas with copies of these reports.
-Based solely upon its review of reports received by it, or upon written representation from certain reporting persons that no reports were required, Cintas believes that during fiscal 2011 all filing requirements were met except for two Form 4's, one for Mr. Hansen relating to a single transaction on December 15, 2010, and one for Mr. Kohlhepp relating to a single transaction on December 22, 2010.
-Each late filing was due to an administrative oversight.
+Based solely upon its review of reports received by it, or upon written representation from certain reporting persons that no reports were required, Cintas believes that during fiscal 2012 all filing requirements were met.